ChayaBasha/FlightGenie/docs/ReadMe.md

 1. I added the available flights loop in the FlightManager method for searchAvailableFlights
 2. I added in the non-direct flights logic as well (Shows a lay over) Tested as well

+### Presentation Layer
+1. Refactored the MainJFrame/WElcome Screen to pull out the FlightSearchForm and its oval

 # Week 6 Assignment
 ## UC Priority 1: Search Flights